 The songwriting trios also included:

-- Freshman Cory Fisher of Nolensville, Tennessee, who wrote with Smith and Operation Song co-founder Don Goodman, co-writer of “Ol’ Red” for George Jones and Shelton.
+• Freshman Cory Fisher of Nolensville, Tennessee, who wrote with Smith and Operation Song board of directors member Don Goodman, co-writer of “Ol’ Red” for George Jones and Shelton.

-- Commercial songwriting major Morgan Redmond of Cleveland, Tennessee, who wrote with Leach and Operation Song co-founder Bob Regan.
+• Commercial songwriting major Morgan Redmond of Cleveland, Tennessee, who wrote with Leach and Operation Song founder Bob Regan.

 “I am thoroughly impressed,” Regan said.
 “Is this worth doing again at some point down the road?
 Well, spread the word and we’ll make it happen!”